codeapplied/rapp1/README.md

 **Step 1: Setting Up the Playground**

 1. Open your coding universe and create a new folder.
-Let's call it "gpt3_magic", or whatever cool name you like.
+Let's call it "codeapplied_rapp", or whatever cool name you like.
 2. Launch Visual Studio Code and perform the ultimate drag-and-drop by tossing your fresh folder right into VS Code.

 **Step 2: Summoning the Terminal**